 - “To do more than what is expected of him”- Patton.

 - It allows him to be “The man in the arena, muddied & bloodied, whether he has won or lost, who is honored, and not the cold, timid soul on the side line, who has tasted neither victory, nor defeat.” – Teddy Roosevelt.

 - So then, “He can watch the truth he’s spoken, twisted by knaves to make a trap for fools.
 And watch the things he gave his life to broken, yet stoop, and build them up with worn out tools.” – Kipling.

 That’s the stuff the Right man is made of.

 The Above YouTube Music Video Expresses the Essence of Being The Right Man.
 God is the antecedent of “You” in the above music video.

 Most important, all of those above traits form the strong spine of the “Right Man” who can encourage his wife “To stand on mountains.
 To comfort her during stormy seas.
 To be strong, by standing on his shoulders, to be all that she can be.” – Josh Groban.

-After all, the Right Man is part of an abused woman’s “Breakthrough”, by being the “Wind beneath Her Wings”, as sung Below:
+After all, the Right Man is part of a Lasting Relationship by being the “Wind beneath Her Wings”, as sung Below:

-“Being the Right Man” is a small sacrifice to pay for the abundant harvest enjoyed by others.
+“Being the Right Man” is a small sacrifice to pay for the abundant harvest enjoyed.